Lutetium-Vanadium/requestty/examples/README.md

 ## Required features

-Most of the examples are feature agnostic, except for `tokio`, `async-std`, and `smol` which require enabling the feature of the same name.
+All of the examples work with all features.

 ## Run examples